best-practice-and-impact/qa-of-code-guidance/book/core_programming.md

 However every new 'bell' and every new 'whistle' means you will have to write one more test, one more docstring and it will be one more thing your future self or someone else will have to read to understand your code.

 Really consider if adding these extras in a resource constrained environment will make your code more or less maintainable, user-friendly and correct.
 After all, with more to check, there is always more to go wrong.
 In other words, make sure to **focus on what needs to be done**, implement that and make sure to keep it simple.

 Lastly it is worth stressing that in the end you are still solving complex problems that might require complex solutions.
-In those cases make sure to introduce complexity only where needed and be aware that any complexity you add will be reflected somewhere.
+In those cases make sure to introduce complexity only where needed and be aware that any complexity you add will be reflected somewhere else (more documentation, more tests etc.).

 ### Don't Repeat Yourself (DRY)